English and Creative Writing

 A student may satisfy the research tool requirement by fulfilling one of the two options listed below.
 The choice of option and languages selected must be approved by the student’s advisory committee.

-- Command of one language demonstrated by examination in the Languages, Cultures, and International Trade Department.
+- Command of one language demonstrated by examination in the Languages, Cultures, and International Trade program.
 International students may specify their native language as long as they demonstrate fluency in English as well, or

 - Reading knowledge of one foreign language demonstrated by a minimum three years course work (or its equivalent) at the college level in one language with a grade no lower than a “B.” Students who take research courses in any language are required to take at least two more courses at the 300- or 400-level in the same language.